 Are you ever too old for a playhouse?
 The answer is obviously no. But when you have to kneel AND crouch to make it inside, some creativity is all you need to find new ways to enjoy it.
-Since it’s getting harder for me to play IN my kids playhouse, I went ahead and did a wooden playhouse makeover instead.
+Since it’s getting harder for me to play IN my kids playhouse, I did a wooden playhouse makeover instead.
+You see, painting their playhouse is what I call FUN!
 I’m a rebel like that.

 Where there’s a will, there’s a way.
 Anyway.
 On to the wooden playhouse makeover project.

 We purchased our playhouse from CostCo last year when they went on sale.
 We loved that it was all cedar and just the right size to fit in the space next to our lilac bush.
 Fast forward to this summer when Brooke from Nesting with Grace posted her front door makeover.
-I fell in love right away but knew it would never suit our house (because our roof is an orangey brown).
+I fell in love right away but knew it would never suit our house (because our roof is an orangey brown, similar to the playhouse).

 Tips for Painting a Wooden Playhouse